martindisch/weather-v4/weather-app/README.md

 2. [Create a D1 database](https://developers.cloudflare.com/d1/get-started/#3-create-your-database),
    ideally using the name `weather-v3`.
 Update the values in `wrangler.toml` with the output.
-3. Populate the database by running the command configured in the `migrations` script of `package.json`, but without the `--local` option.
+3. Initialize the database by running the wrangler command configured in the `migrations` script of `package.json`, but without the `--local` option.
 4. In the settings of your Pages project
    [configure the binding](https://developers.cloudflare.com/pages/platform/functions/bindings/#d1-databases)
-   `DB=weather-v3` for your database in both environments.
+   `DB=weather-v3` for your database.
+You may want to use a different one for the preview environment.